async-aws/aws/docs/features/async.md

 Consider the following example.
 It is creating 10 Lambda `InvocationRequest`s and printing their result.
 The HTTP response that is downloaded first will be printed first.
-The order the requests are created do not matter.
+The order the requests are created does not matter.

 The `Result::wait()` function will iterate over provided results, and yield the response as soon as it has been resolved.